IMPORTANT UPDATE FOR 2021

-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+Congress has approved an extension of the PPP loan program.
+SBA will accept applications through May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 IN ADDITION, PPP loans will now cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.
 Start your PPP loan application now!

 In this 3-minute read:

 - What expenses can my business use the PPP loan on?

 - What are the new approved PPP expenses for 2021?

 - What expenses can be forgiven under a PPP loan?

 As businesses are receiving their loans from the Paycheck Protection Program (PPP), it’s important to know what those funds can be used for.
 Most legitimate business expenses may be approved, but not every expense that you’ll have for your business is forgivable.

 We’ll walk you through what you can use your PPP loan for and what expenses can be forgiven.

 Get your PPP loan or second draw PPP loan through Womply!
 Womply has helped over 200,000 businesses get their PPP funding.
 It’s free to apply for a PPP loan, and Womply can help connect you with an SBA lender that’s right for you!
 Start your PPP application.